Aether-Electromagnetic theory and the Casimir effect: Introduction

 One of the models frequently employed in the literature, and among the simplest, involves an extra dimension compactified into a circle of length $b$ \cite{Greene:2007xu,Feng:2013zza,Erdas:2021fwe}.
 The mere presence of this single extra dimension provides us with ways to detect it indirectly.
 One phenomenological manifestation of this extra dimension can be observed in the vacuum energy density, which can be modified in order to be appreciable at a potentially detectable scale.
-The method to detect this energy is through the famous Casimir effect \cite{Casimir:1948dh}, where it exerts an attractive or repulsive force between plates due to vacuum fluctuations.
-As it can be measured, the influence of the extra dimension may either increase or decrease this force.
-To observe this effect, we place parallel plates in close proximity, with a maximum distance on the order of micrometres ($\mu$m), such that the scalar field satisfies a boundary condition in the direction of the plates.
-Any boundary condition can, in principle, alter the vacuum frequencies of a quantum field and help understanding how a system is influenced by it through the Casimir energy.
+The method to detect this energy is through the famous Casimir effect \cite{Casimir:1948dh}, where it exerts an attractive or repulsive force between plates due to the finite difference in the vacuum energy density found through regularization and renormalization procedures which subtract the infinite energy of the vacuum oscillations.
+As it can be measured, the influence of the extra dimension may either increase or decrease this force since the Casimir effect is a dimension-dependent phenomenon.
+To observe this effect, we place parallel plates in close proximity, with a maximum distance on the order of micrometres ($\mu$m), such that the gauge field satisfies a boundary condition in the direction of the plates.
+Any boundary condition can, in principle, alter the vacuum frequencies of a quantum field and help understand how a system is influenced by it through the Casimir energy.
 Therefore, when an additional boundary condition is imposed in a different dimension of the system, as it is in our case, the resulting contribution will also influence the quantum vacuum fluctuations and, as a consequence, the Casimir (vacuum) energy \cite{lukosz1971electromagnetic,ambjorn1983properties,Bordag:2009zz}.

 Following this concept, considering also the existence of a compactified extra dimension, as explored in the literature \cite{Erdas:2021fwe, Poppenhaeger:2003es, pascoal2008estimate}, it will leave a signature in the form of a contribution to the Casimir energy between the parallel plates.
 This signature may provide insights into the existence of an extra dimension and the nature of its contribution.
 Many other applications involving the Casimir effect and extra dimensions have been developed, such as in Refs. \cite{Greene:2007xu, Wongjun:2013jna}, where the authors investigated the stabilization of an extra dimension through the Casimir effect using compactification in the fifth dimension, and in \cite{Obousy:2008ca, Chatrabhuti:2009ew}, where, in addition to studying stability, they also considered the aether parameter.